cchudzicki-ocw-testing/3.020-spring-2021/content/pages/assignments.md

 In a rhetorically strategic and coherent structure, your presentation should include the following elements:

-1. Motivation: why should the audience care about this research?
+1. Motivation: Why should the audience care about this research?
 What are the real-world applications and stakes?
 What gaps or frontiers in research are scientists trying to fill or extend?
 2. Context: What does the audience need to know to understand key terms and concepts?
 3. Methods: How do methods help scientists accomplish goals?
 How did the field develop these methods?
 4. Results and Open Questions: What is the current state of the art?
 What are the open questions in the field?